SUI-Components/sui-components/components/atom/colorPanel/README.md

 # AtomColorPanel

-> An color panel is a container with a color on its background.
+> A color panel is a container with a color on its background.

 ## Installation